koalalorenzo/blog/content/posts/202501-its-time-to-move-on/index.md

 more robust platforms that can interconnect and talk to each other.
 It is mind-blowing that I can see Pixelfed posts on a Mastodon app.
 It could be a nice idea to use an instance where all my friends are, instead of relying on one overflown by advertisement and Nazi propaganda.
+I will probably move content to a Pixelfed instance, there are guides and tools to automate the process after exporting the data from Instagram.

 Today I have deleted all my posts from Instagram, except my very first post: a photo of my mom's Pizza di Scarola back from 2011.
+I hope people will remember those days.
+I just hope that the next social networks will not make me feel lonely and enraged by their content.
+I hope they will help me connect with my friends instead!